cortexlabs/cortex/docs/guides/subdomain-https-setup.md

 ### Step 16

 After your cluster has spun up.
-Navigate to [AWS's EC2 Load Balancer dashboard](https://us-west-2.console.aws.amazon.com/ec2/v2/home#LoadBalancers:sort=loadBalancerName) and locate the Cortex API load balancer.
+Navigate to [EC2 Load Balancer console](https://us-west-2.console.aws.amazon.com/ec2/v2/home#LoadBalancers:sort=loadBalancerName) and locate the Cortex API load balancer.
 You can determine which is the API load balancer by inspecting the `kubernetes.io/service-name` tag.

 Take note of the load balancer's name.

 ![step 16](https://user-images.githubusercontent.com/808475/80142777-961c1980-8560-11ea-9202-40964dbff5e9.png)

 ### Step 17

-Go to the Hosted Zone you created in [Route 53](https://console.aws.amazon.com/route53/home#hosted-zones:) and add an Alias record that routes traffic address from your subdomain to your Cortex cluster's API load balancer
+Go to the hosted zone you created in [Route 53 console](https://console.aws.amazon.com/route53/home#hosted-zones:) and add an Alias record that routes traffic address from your subdomain to your Cortex cluster's API load balancer

 ![step 17](https://user-images.githubusercontent.com/4365343/82228372-08311580-98f7-11ea-9faa-24050fc432d8.png)